 ATR is mandatory for all decision documents (including supporting data, analyses, environmental compliance documents, etc.).
 The objective of ATR is to ensure consistency with established criteria, guidance, procedures, and policy.
 The ATR will assess whether the analyses presented are technically correct and comply with published USACE guidance, and that the document explains the analyses and results in a reasonably clear manner for the public and decision makers.
-ATR is managed within USACE by the DDN-PCX as the designated RMO, and is conducted by a qualified team from outside POH that is not involved in the day-to-day production of the project/product.
-ATR teams will be comprised of senior USACE personnel and may be supplemented by outside experts as appropriate.
-The ATR team lead will be from outside the POD.
+This ATR will be managed within USACE by the DDN-PCX, as the designated RMO, and will be conducted by a qualified team from outside POH that is not involved in the day-to-day production of the project/product.
+The ATR team will be selected by the DDN-PCX and will be comprised of senior USACE personnel and may be supplemented by outside experts as appropriate.
+The ATR team lead will be from outside POD and no candidates will be nomined by POH or POD.

-a.
+- a.
 Products to Undergo ATR.

-- Draft and final feasibility report/EIS.

-- All technical reports and appendices developed in support of the feasibility study/EIS.

-- The draft and final Record of Decision.
+The following products will be subject to ATR: - Draft and final feasibility report/EIS. - All technical reports and appendices developed in support of the feasibility study/EIS. - The draft and final ROD. - b.

-b.
 Required ATR Team Expertise.
 The following ATR expertise is required for this project.
 Where possible ATR team members will address multiple disciplines and emphasis.
-The DDN-PCX will select the ATR team and identify the ATR team leader in consultation with the Project Manager (PM), vertical team and other appropriate centers of expertise.
+The DDN-PCX will identify the final make-up of the ATR team and identify the ATR team leader in consultation with the Project Manager (PM), vertical team and other appropriate centers of expertise.
 Once identified, the ATR team members for this study and a brief description of their credentials will be added in Attachment 1.